oyhj1801/Kandidatarbete_TIFX04-21-08/README.md

   ***driveDel.py:*** Deletes all previously created csv-files from watch-files from Google Drive
   ***labelMaker.py:*** Labels the datarows for ML
   ***trainingDistribution.py:*** plots a histogram over trainingimpulse
-  ***avgParamLabel.py:*** gets the average length, calories and trimp for all sessions in each label-class both indiviually and over individuals
+  ***avgParamLabel.py:*** gets the average length, calories and trimp for all sessions in each label-class both indiviually and across individuals
   ***labelComparator.py:*** compares the labels between the 3 methods of labeling

 #### Written by Nils: